CGCookie/retopoflow/help/quick_start.md

-# RetopoFlow {[rf version]} Quick Start Guide
+# RetopoFlow Quick Start Guide

-This guide will help you get started with the RetopoFlow.
+This guide will help you get started with RetopoFlow {[rf version]}.

-More detailed help is available by pressing `F1` after you start RetopoFlow.
+More detailed help is available by pressing {{general help}} after you start RetopoFlow.

 ## The Short, Short Version